High Net Worth Individuals

 Choosing the right financial advisor to work with is very important here.
 If you need help on that front, we recommend reading our guide on how to choose a financial advisor for individuals with $5 million to $500 million in liquid assets.

 What Is The Net Worth of the Top 5% Ultra-high Net Worth Individuals?

-Now that you know what is a high net worth individual let’s take a look at how many people in the world fall in this category.
-Even more so, what is the net worth of the top 5%high net worth individuals in this category?
+Now that you know who high net worth individuals are, let’s take a look at how many people in the world fall in this category.
+Even more so, what is the net worth of the top 5% of high net worth individuals in this category?